williamFalcon/DeepRLHacks/README.md

   - Determines how far you're giving credit assignment.
   - Ex: if factor is 0.99, then you're ignoring what happened 100 steps ago...
 Means you're shortsighted.
     - Better to look at how that corresponds to real time
-      - Intuiton, in RL we're usually discretizing time.
+      - Intuition, in RL we're usually discretizing time.
       - aka: are those 100 steps 3 seconds of actual time?
       - what happens during that time?
-  - If TD methods for policy gradient of Value fx extimation, gamma can be close to 1 (like 0.999)
+  - If TD methods for policy gradient of Value fx estimation, gamma can be close to 1 (like 0.999)
     - Algo becomes very stable.

-3. Look to see that problem can actually be solved in the discritized level.
+3. Look to see that problem can actually be solved in the discretized level.
   - Example: In game if you're doing frame skip.
     - As a human, can you control it or is it impossible?
     - Look at what random exploration looks like
-      - Discritisation determines how far your browning motion goes.
+      - Discretization determines how far your browning motion goes.
       - If do many actions in a row, then tend to explore further.
-      - Choose your time discritation in a way that works.
+      - Choose your time discretization in a way that works.

 4. Look at episode returns closely.
   - Not just mean, look at min and max.